AppleBreak1/Dell-Latitude-7210-2-in-1-Hackintosh/README.md

    You will find discussion about this problem from Acidenthera bugtracker #[1532](https://github.com/acidanthera/bugtracker/issues/1532) with possible workaround

    On Windows, internet speed works fine as it should with link speed up to 866 Mbps.
 However on macOS, speed becomes an issue.
 You'll notice that Tx rate is maxed at 434 Mbps with limited spatial stream to 1 (NSS=1) on cold boot.
 To gain its maximum capable speed, it seems that only workaround for now is to warm boot from Windows to macOS while having Broadcom Network Adapter driver version [7.35.295.2](https://www.catalog.update.microsoft.com/Search.aspx?q=Broadcom%20802.11n%20Network%20Adapter) (7/19/2015) installed.
-Note that this will only work with this specific version of drive.
+Note that this will only work with this specific version of driver.

-   The particular BCM94360NG model that I have for this laptop has crash issues on windows 10 when drivers are installed.
+   The particular BCM94360NG model that I have for this laptop has crash issues on windows 10 when the Wi-Fi drivers are installed.
 As a workaround, one of the USB-C ports needs to be occupied with USB device to prevent crash on Windows 10.

 WWAN slot